MesecevaKci/deepRL_continuous_control/report.md

 This work should be extended in two different directions:
 1. More systematic exploration of the hyperparameters - in this work I have found that lowering the degree of the exploitation helped to speed the learning.
 However, more systematic parameter tuninig would probably lead to the more optimal solution.
 2. I have solved the environment using the DDPG algorithm.
 This algorithm was introduced as using the "Actor-Critic" method, however, this algorithm can be also classified as a DQN method for continuous action spaces.
-One should solve the environemnt with another, more "native" actor-critic algorithm such as A3C Asynchronous Advantage Actor-Critic, A2C Advantage Actor-Critic or GAE Generalized Advantage Estimation.
+One should solve the environment with another, more "native" actor-critic algorithm such as A3C Asynchronous Advantage Actor-Critic, A2C Advantage Actor-Critic or GAE Generalized Advantage Estimation or with the PPO Proximal Policy Optimization method.

 ## References: